 Vaccinations and Diabetes.
 To increase vaccinations for people with diabetes, DPHHS worked with more than 40 primary care practices across the state to carry out client reminder and recall systems, and provider reminders, as recommended in The Community Guide.
 DPHHS used these interventions to alert people with diabetes about upcoming and overdue vaccinations and to help clinical providers increase vaccination rates.
 As a result, DPHHS reported an increase of 6 percent in vaccination rates within the target population compared to pre-intervention rates during the pilot program.3 Because of the program’s success, Mr. Harwell began to lead a push for DPHHS staff to rely more on The Community Guide.

 The state has also initiated tobacco control efforts based, in part, on evidence found in The Community Guide.
-The Guide’s review on smoking bans and restrictions provided a scientific basis for using funds for the state’s tobacco control efforts, and the evidence compiled in The Community Guide informed deliberation on Montana’s 2005 Clean Indoor Act.
+The Community Guide’s review on smoking bans and restrictions‡ [PDF - 277 kB] provided a scientific basis for using funds for the state’s tobacco control efforts, and the evidence compiled in The Community Guide informed deliberation on Montana’s 2005 Clean Indoor Act.
 This law requires that all enclosed public places and workplaces be smoke-free, approaches that The Community Guide has documented as effective strategies to reduce smoking.

 DPHHS Relies on The Community Guide

 2 Montana Department of Public Health and Human Services.
-Montana’s State Public Health Assessment 2012.
-Available at www.astho.org/accreditation/montana-state-health-assessment/ .
-Accessed on September 29, 2016.
+State Public Health Assessment 2012 (Draft).
+Available at http://www.astho.org/accreditation/montana-state-health-assessment/ .
+Accessed on October 18, 2017.

 3 Bjorsness DB, et al. Increasing Pneumococcal Immunizations Among People With Diabetes Using Patient Reminders.
 Diabetes Care 26:1943-1945.